-In this lab you will be required to measure the phase difference between two different sinusoidal voltage signals because the op-amp circuits used will cause the phase of the output signal to be shifted either forward or backward in time relative to the input signal.
-The phase difference between two sinusoidal signals of the same frequency is calculated from the time between the peaks of the signals and the period, T, of the signals in seconds (see Figure 3).

-The phase difference, $\phi$ , is defined by the following equation:
+In this lab you will be required to measure the phase difference between two different sinusoidal voltage signals because the op-amp circuits used will either add or subtract phase from the input signal.
+The phase difference between two sinusoidal signals of the same frequency is based upon the time between the peaks of the signals and the period, T, of the signals in seconds (see Figure 3).
+The phase difference, φ , is defined by the following equation: